RobertTalbert/mth225-vault/Recursion and Induction/Arithmetic sequence.md

 ## Definition

 > [!tldr] Definition
 > A [[sequence]] of numbers is said to be **arithmetic** if each number in the sequence has a common difference with the previous term.
-Put differently, a sequence is geometric if the difference of any two consecutive terms is constant.
+Put differently, a sequence is arithmetic if the difference of any two consecutive terms is constant.

 Notes:
 - We say that arithmetics sequences "grow at a constant rate".